Palazzo Chigi of Ariccia

 The Palazzo Chigi of Ariccia was the ducal palace of the Chigi family located in the center of the town of Ariccia, near Rome, Italy.

 Originally a 15th-century palace of the Savelli family stood at the site, it was rebuilt during 1664 to 1672, in a Baroque style by the Chigi Family.
 The work was a collaboration between Gian Lorenzo Bernini and his pupil Carlo Fontana.
 The sober exterior does not reflect the highly decorated interiors.
-The palace and park were ceded to the Commune in 1988 by the prince Agostino Chigi Albani della Rovere, and now served as a host of exhibitions and events.
+The palace and Parco Chigi were ceded to the Commune in 1988 by the prince Agostino Chigi Albani della Rovere, and now served as a host of exhibitions and events.
 It hosts the Museo del Barocco Romano encompassed by some of the remaining Chigi family collections.
 These include the following paintings: